Webhooks

 "bot_metadata": < Any metadata associated with the bot >,

 "trigger": < Trigger for the webhook.
-Currently, the two triggers are bot.state_change, which is fired whenever the bot changes its state and transcript.update which is fired when the transcript is updated. >,
+Currently, the four bot-related triggers are bot.state_change, which is fired whenever the bot changes its state, transcript.update which is fired when the transcript is updated, chat_messages.update which is fired when a chat message is sent and participant_events.join_leave which is fired when a participant joins or leaves the meeting. >,

-"data": < Event-specific data >
+"data": < Trigger-specific data >

 }